Medical Innovations Incubator

 - Is my product attractive for the self-payer market?

-As a central element of our interconnected training concept, we use the Medical Device Regulation (MDR) and ISO 13485 (quality management system for the design and manufacture of medical devices).
+As a central element of our training concept, we use the legal regulation (e.g. Medical Device Regulation, In-Vitro-Diagnostic Regulation) and quality management system processes (e.g. ISO 13485), to train “Regulatory Thinking®” from the very beginning.
 Our actions are aligned with these structures which is why controlled documents relevant for the approval of product and company are continuously produced.
-Thereby we train “Regulatory Thinking” from the very beginning and practice working together in a controlled environment.
 Due to its procedural approach, the method integrates the other key topics mentioned almost automatically and thus leads to perfect preparation for a due diligence review by experienced life science investors.

 Who can apply?